rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 :   The command that the workflow/user has specified to run on the node

+`exec.dir`

+:   The working directory path if it is configured for the node or in a properties file

 Example:

 If you wanted to run some external remote connection command ("/bin/execremote") in lieu of the